Is It OK to Paint Satin Over a Semi-Gloss Finish?

 Secondly, the problem with making semi-gloss paint into satin is you cannot exactly know how shiny or flat the finish will turn out to be.

+Plus, you will also require mixing some flat paint (of the same shade) to the semigloss to make it look satin.
 This will again be messy to recreate if you happen to finish the prepared paint early without completing the entire project.

-Step 1 – Add semigloss paint
+Step 1 – Add semigloss and flat paint

 Pour some of the semigloss paint into a bucket while keeping the other remaining part aside.
+Then add the same amount of matching flat paint to the bucket.

-Step 3 – Mix both paints
+Step 2 – Mix both paints well and test on a small surface

 You can use a stirrer or a drill and an attachment tool for mixing the paints evenly.
+Then apply a sample of paint by dabbing a bit on the small surface you intend to paint.

 After it has dried, look at the applied paint from different angles to examine the finish.

-Step 5 – Add more if required
+Step 3 – Add more paints if required

 Since you are getting the customized sheen this way, you can add a bit more paint according to the finish you want to have.
+Add some semigloss for more sheen OR add more flat paint for less sheen, until you get the satisfactory gloss and sheen.

 Re-test by applying the paint to a small area until you get the desired look.